 Visit our Forms page to find the applicable declaration form.
 Bear in mind that major declarations are only received and processed during specific times of the academic year.
 Before declaring, make sure to review any specific requirements listed on the Majors, Minors, and Certificates page.

 NOTE: Major programs in other schools within Pitt cannot be declared in this way.
 Students must follow the application procedure outlined by the school.

 More than half of the majors offered in the Dietrich School are also offered as minors.
 A minor is a concentration of designated courses in one subject area; it is noted on your transcript upon graduation, and can be used to fulfill the related area requirement.
 Pitt has a large number of majors and minors so you can develop your own personal college experience.

 You can choose to explore more than one path, by completing more than one Dietrich School major.
 This double or triple major will be recorded on your transcript, but you will earn only one degree.
 If one major leads to a BA degree and another to a BS, you must decide at graduation which degree you wish to receive.
-You can overlap a maximum of six credits between majors.
 The second major will take the place of a related area.
 As with a single degree, a minimum of 120 credits are required for graduation, including general-education requirements.

 Double Degree Option